buildbuddy-io/buildbuddy/website/blog/buck2.md

 ![](../static/img/blog/buck2_architecture.png)

-There seems to be 5 Phases acting as transitions between 5 states of Buck2 dynamic build graph, Dice.
+There seems to be 5 Phases acting as transitions between 5 states of Buck2 dynamic build graph, [DICE](https://github.com/facebook/buck2/tree/main/dice).

-The good thing about Buck2 is that non of these phases are "blocking" and thus, multiple targets could transition through different states in great parallelization.
+The good thing about Buck2 is that none of these phases are "blocking", and thus multiple targets could transition through different states in great parallelization.
 Bazel is also trying to work toward this setup with the recently announced [SkyMeld project](https://www.youtube.com/watch?v=IEJLHNNRP9U&list=PLxNYxgaZ8RsdH4GCIZ69dzxQCOPyuNlpF&index=10).